Vaughan Azzurri: Women's semi-pro team

 They added a women's club to participate in the inaugural 2015 season of the League1 Ontario women's division.
 The women won the 2016 League Cup.
 They finished first in the 2022 regular season, winning the Supporter's Trophy as regular season champions, but were defeated in the playoff semi-finals by Alliance United.
+In 2024, the women's B team won the first edition of the third tier League2 Ontario, earning promotion to the second tier League1 Ontario Championship.